Prediabetes Meal Plan

 Dinner: The dinner includes a medium-baked potato, 1.5 cups of steamed asparagus, and a 3 oz.
 Salmon fillet.

 Breakfast: 1 serving of Protein Pancakes + 2 tsp.
 Peanut butter (372 calories & 24 g carbs)

 Lunch: Half turkey chili servings for lunch (348 calories & 25 g carbs)

 Dinner: 1.5 portions of zucchini lasagna for dinner (366 calories & 18 g carbs)

 Breakfast: Chocolate peanut oatmeal of 1 cup, one scoop of whey protein powder, 1.5 tbsp peanut butter, and 1 tbsp chia seeds.

 Lunch: One small whole wheat pita pocket, half a cup of cucumbers, half a cup of tomatoes, half a cup of cooked pulses, half a cup of green vegetables, and 3 tbsp salad dressing.

 Dinner: It will consist of 3 ounces of boiled shrimp, a cup of green peas, one tablespoon of butter, six cooked beets, and one cup of sauteed Swiss chard.

 When making meal plans, a person should take a lot of things into account.
-A prefabricated meal plan can be useful, but it should be modified to fit the individual’s needs.
+A prefabricated meal plan can be useful but should be modified to fit the individual’s needs.

-A doctor will create a diabetic treatment plan that includes goals for eating well.
+Please consult your health care professional before making any changes in your diet.
+A doctor will create a diabetes treatment plan that includes goals for eating well.
 Additionally, you can locate any online resources that can assist in creating a nutritious diet.